luizfurlanis/airqualitydashboard/README.md

 ## Production

-To create the map, the [Leaflet](https://github.com/Leaflet/Leaflet) package was used, to use this package you just need to install it in your workbench.
+To create the map, the [Leaflet](https://github.com/Leaflet/Leaflet) package was used, a framework that helps and make easier to create maps or graphics.

 Leaflet installation:
 ```r